Glossary

 Mutual TLS

 Mutual TLS (mTLS) extends the standard TLS (Transport Layer Security) protocol by requiring both the client and the server to authenticate each other before a secure connection is established.
-This mutual authentication ensures enhanced security for data transmissions over the internet. mTLS protects against various cyber threats, including man-in-the-middle attacks, by verifying both ends of the communication channel.
+This mutual authentication ensures enhanced security for data transmissions over the Internet. mTLS protects against various cyber threats, including man-in-the-middle attacks, by verifying both ends of the communication channel.

 End-to-End Encryption